nornil/imglib2_BDV/Contributing Guidelines.md

 ## Community

-Join our community on [link-to-community-platform] for discussions, questions, and announcements.
+Join in our community discussions on [link-to-community-platform] for discussions, questions, and announcements.
 We welcome your feedback and ideas.

 ## License